popojargo/orchester/README.md

 If you want on using the command line interface, you must define some configurations.

+## Configuration

 Configuration is done through a `.orchester.json` configuration file.
-You can see a template here: [.orchester.json](.orchester-doc.json)
+You can see a documented template here: [.orchester-doc.json](.orchester-doc.json) The values labeled by `[CLI]` are only required for the CLI.

-The configuration file must be either:
+>**Note**: An empty template is available here: [.orchester.json](.orchester-empty.json)

+The application will attempt to load from this following order:

-- Path is defined in the **ORCHESTER_CONFIG_PATH** environment variable.
+- A specific path defined in the **ORCHESTER_CONFIG_PATH** environment variable.
 - In the current working directory
 - In the user folder (home)